On this page10 sections

 Analysis Memories

-A five-tool feature for running LLM-driven qualitative analysis over large, paginated datasets without dragging raw rows into the model’s context window — and for acting on a subset of that dataset without ever putting the IDs back in context.
+A six-tool feature for running LLM-driven qualitative analysis over large, paginated datasets without dragging raw rows into the model’s context window — and for acting on a subset of that dataset without ever putting the IDs back in context.

 The LLM downloads records once into offline storage, stores its own qualitative findings as semantic embeddings, then queries both layers — by meaning, by aggregate, by filter, by stratified sample — until it has enough material to synthesise a final answer.